bluz71/nvim-linefly/README.md

 By default, the `…` character will be displayed.

-To specify your own information symbol please add the following to your initialization file:
+To specify your own ellipsis symbol please add the following to your initialization file:

 ```lua